sorshoj/picross/README.md

 - right clicking greyed squares that were automatically filled does not ungrey them (unintentional behaviour)

 ### Completed
+- add end of game statistics
+- add buttons/options for refreshing, resetting board, etc.
+- use this.registry to share info inbetween secnes
+- add an optional timer
 - auto grey out squares function not working COMPLETED [3/20]
 - guidelines button color disappears COMPLETED [3/20]
 - implemented drag select.
 Can now select multiple squares in the same row or column w/ left or right click [3/?]